All Products

 Important

-Step 1: Obtain information about the NAS file system and mount target
+Step 1: Get NAS file system and mount target information

 1. Log on to the NAS console.
-In the navigation pane on the left, choose File Systems > File System List.
+In the navigation pane on the left, choose File System > File System List.

 2. Create a NAS file system and a mount target.

-You can mount only NAS file systems that use the NFS protocol.
-The mount target and the cluster nodes must be in the same VPC.
+Only NAS file systems that use the NFS protocol can be mounted.
+The mount target and cluster nodes must be in the same VPC.

 • If you have an existing NAS file system, make sure that it meets the requirements.

-• If you do not have a suitable NAS file system, create one and a mount target.
+• If you do not have an available NAS file system, create a NAS file system and a mount target that meet the requirements.
 For more information, see Create a file system and Manage mount targets.

-1. Click the ID of the file system.
-In the navigation pane on the left, click Mount Targets.
+1. Click the file system ID.
+In the navigation pane on the left, click Mount and Use.

-2. In the Mount Target section, make sure that the status of the existing mount target is Active and obtain the mount target address.
+2. In the Mount Target section, confirm that the status of the mount target is Available and then obtain the mount target address.

 Step 2: Create a StorageClass